Uranium Dicarbide SDS

 Precautions for safe handling: Avoid contact with skin and eyes. wash hands thoroughly after handling.

-Conditions for safe storage: Store in radioactive materials area.
-Keep container tightly closed.
+Conditions for safe storage: Store in the radioactive materials area.
+Keep the container tightly closed.
 Store separately from incompatible materials.
 Observe all Federal, State, and local regulations when storing this substance.

 8. EXPOSURE CONTROLS AND PERSONAL PROTECTION